mrdoob/three.js/threejs/lessons/threejs-textures.md

-For setting the filter when the texture is drawn larger than its original size you set [`texture.magFilter`](Texture.magFilter) property to either `THREE.NearestFilter` or `THREE.LinearFilter`.  `NearestFilter` means just pick the closet single pixel from the orignal texture.
+For setting the filter when the texture is drawn larger than its original size you set [`texture.magFilter`](Texture.magFilter) property to either `THREE.NearestFilter` or `THREE.LinearFilter`.  `NearestFilter` means just pick the closet single pixel from the original texture.
 With a low resolution texture this gives you a very pixelated look like Minecraft.

 `LinearFilter` means choose the 4 pixels from the texture that are closest